mortar-works/mortar-website/src/site/use-cases/communication platform.md

 pageImage: triage03_223.png
 homepageImage: triage03_223.png
 description: |-
   How we navigate and access information is changing rapidly.
-Every service needs dynamic and up-to-date information to power their delivery and to build greater reliability and trust in service engagement.
-Mortar delivers and maintains custom information environments for service providers, ensuring the right opportunities reach those that need them most.
+Every service needs dynamic and up-to-date information to build reliability and trust and to power efficiencies in delivery.
+Mortar creates and maintains custom information environments, ensuring the right opportunities reach those that need them most.

 order: 1
 ---